chawdamrunal/JWTLens/README.md

 JWTLens is a Burp Suite extension that automatically detects and tests JSON Web Tokens (JWTs) for security vulnerabilities.
 It performs **56 security checks** covering the complete JWT attack surface — from passive analysis of token configuration to active exploitation of signature bypasses, algorithm confusion, header injection, and more.

+JWTLens is a JWT decoder and security testing tool for analyzing JSON Web Tokens.
+It helps detect vulnerabilities like algorithm confusion, signature bypass, and weak validation.

 ![a-modern-vector-style-logo-banner-featur_fq0GVcNLQw-JF3kfVY4Rww__0gZEU7xRAml4RnpKeJk0w_sd](https://github.com/user-attachments/assets/d462bafc-1131-4695-90ef-6066ef537e0f)